'They learn how to make a positive difference to

 You will be allocated an ITT mentor who will support you in your day to day training, in addition to the SDatTurton team and university tutor.

-Reflections 2023
+Student Reflections

 I could not have asked for a better training experience.
 I feel very fortunate to have worked with so many amazing practitioners throughout my training, who have shaped me into the teacher I am today.
 Laura Atkinson has been the most exceptional subject mentor and I cannot thank her enough for all of her support this year.